rawidaniel/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

    * A function that swaps the values of two integers.
 3. 2-strlen.c
    * A function that returns the length of a string.
+4. 3-puts.c
+   * A function that prints a string, followed by a new line, to stdout.